mitthrawnuruodo/ghc-js1-lesson-1.4-loops/README.md

-# Exercises for Programming Foundations Lesson 4
+# Exercises for JavaScript 1 Lesson 1.4

 ## Exercise 1
 a) Make a `for` loop counting from 0 through 10 (including the 10).
 Console log out the numbers.